Charis Charisis: Loan to Sint-Truiden

 On 26 June 2017, the details of Charisis borrowing to Belgian club Sint-Truiden are of interest as they prove that the deal is identical to what was done for Stelios Kitsiou.
 The borrowing comes with a €1.5 million purchase option and 20% resale.

 On 2 December 2017, he scored his first goal with the club in an away 1–1 draw against Royal Excel Mouscron.

 On 1 January 2018, he suffered a tear in the abductor muscle, following by a training deficit due to technical turf, that kept him out of the squad for almost 3 months.

 Loan to Kortrijk

 On 23 August 2018, Charisis will continue his career in Belgium as a loan from PAOK.
-The Belgian team announced the acquisition of the 24-year middlefielder, while retaining a purchase option for the summer of 2019.
+The Belgian team announced the acquisition of the 24-year midfielder, while retaining a purchase option for the summer of 2019.

 Atromitos

 On 24 June 2019, Charisis penned a two-year deal with the Peristeri-based club.
 Charisis, a versatile midfielder, shared his emotions from the move: “I am very happy to join the Atromitos family.
 This is a new challenge for me and I will do my best to prove that I can offer a lot to this team.
 I will help the team achieve its goals in both Greece and Europe.
 Tomorrow, I am looking forward to training with the team for the first time in front of our fans.”
 Charisis has moved to Atromitos as a free agent after leaving PAOK.

 On 7 June 2021, the club extended his contract for two more years, until 2023.

 In the summer of 2022, Sivasspor made three official offers to acquire Charisis, but all of them were turned down by Atromitos.